ABout My Work…

 Art has always played an important part in my life.
 I’ve always been connected to it in one way or another as a daughter, professional athlete, photographer, writer, and anthropologist.
 Painting has always been a natural outlet; a way to escape and speak to a nonverbal part of my existence.
 It was not until a cancer diagnosis in 2017, however, that I was ‘awakened’ to fully pursue my life-long passion for painting.
 Holistically, it has provided me with a sense of clarity and purpose towards fulfillment of living my most authentic self (life).

 Abstraction has allowed me to distill and better communicate my emotions and ideas about life, nature and our respective place within it.
-Abstract does not always have to make sense or dictate a clear narrative.
-In abstract, you can be anyone you want to be and express anything you want to.
-Abstract itself is the solution and a remedy; it’s therapeutic.
 It is a means of exploring subjective experiences as a gateway to broader human concerns.
 We see art in everything around us every day; but, how we see it is different based on our own personal experiences.
 To be able to capture that art and interpret it in my own way is what fascinates me.
 To organize sensorially those personal stories while giving viewers a framework within which to receive and interpret them internally, in which to create a visual and visceral experience.
 Abstract art requires you to have an open, inquiring mind; you must enter the painting and see where it takes you.

 My process is very intuitive and emotionally driven; with other art forms such as film, music, dance and photography lending inspiration.
 References in my work to the appreciation of lines, light and expression reflect a synthesis of these style influences.
 For me the canvas is a mouthpiece; it comes from its intention.
 It allows me to speak with vibrant colours, bold strokes, and fine lines.
 It is a means to whisper my secrets, share my passion, express my anguish, and taunt your sensibilities.
 Entering the studio is a time of letting go: of expectations, of structure, of rules, and of my own ideas about what’s possible and what’s not…in life and art.